himy2u/aiopsinsights/docs/index.md

 # Welcome to AIOps Insights

-## Exploring the Intersection of AI and Data Engineering
+## Exploring AI and Data Engineering

 Whether you're a data scientist, ML engineer, Data Engineer or tech leader, you'll find valuable content here to help you navigate the complex landscape of AI and data operations.